nf-core/methylong/README.md

         3. alignment summary - `samtools flagstat`

 2. create bedMethyl - `pb-CpG-tools` (default) or `modkit pileup`
+    - notes about using `pb-CpG-tools` pileup:
+      - 5x base coverage minimum.
       - 2 pile up methods available from `pb-CpG-tools`:
         1. default using `model`
         2. or `count` (differences described here: https://github.com/PacificBiosciences/pb-CpG-tools)
+      - `pb-CpG-tools` by default merge mC signals on CpG into forward strand.
+To 'force' strand specific signal output, I followed the suggestion mentioned in this issue ([PacificBiosciences/pb-CpG-tools#37](https://github.com/PacificBiosciences/pb-CpG-tools/issues/37)) which uses HP tags to tag forward and reverse reads, so they were output separately.

 3. create bedgraph (optional)